conor-dowdall/enharmonic-note-selector/README.md

 The main button inside the component is exposed via a shadow part named `main-button`.
 This allows you to directly style its padding, font, and other properties from your global stylesheet.
-This is the recommended way to control the component's size and internal spacing when a note is selected.
+This is the recommended way to control the component's size and internal spacing.

 ```css
 enharmonic-note-selector::part(main-button) {